-The residents of Whale Pass have selected boundaries that conform to section township lines.
-These have been carefully chosen to incorporate only land and water constituting a present local community plus reasonably expected growth and development during the 10 years following the anticipated date of incorporation.
-The community is recognized by the U.S. Census Bureau and the boundaries are appropriate for the recognized community, which was discussed earlier in this report.
-Commerce believes the proposed boundaries are more appropriate for the community than those of the CDP, where the boundaries chosen are solely for statistical purposes in Census data collection.
-In addition, Commerce finds the boundaries are on a scale suitable for city government.
+Under 3 AAC 110.040(a), the residents of Whale Pass have selected boundaries that conform to section and township lines.
+Staff believes these smaller proposed boundaries are more appropriate for the community than those of the CDP, where the boundaries chosen are solely for census statistical purposes.

+Under 3 AAC 110.040(b)(1), staff finds the boundaries are on a scale suitable for city government.
 The land proposed for the municipality is close to the average size for an Alaska city at 26 square miles.
+These proposed boundaries have been carefully chosen to incorporate only land and water that include the present local community and reasonably expected growth and development during the 10 years following the anticipated date of incorporation.
+In addition, land is available for growth within these boundaries for Whale

-The land and water chosen conform to section boundaries.
-In addition, land is available for growth within the existing community of Whale Pass.
-It does not include entire geographical or unpopulated areas.
-The territory proposed for incorporation encompasses the subdivided neighborhoods where residents live and work, and land and water available for development and recreation.
+Pass and across the bodies of water-around which most residents live.
+The territory proposed for incorporation encompasses the subdivided lots and roads where residents live and work, and land and water available for development and recreation as well as tourism-related businesses.
+All land and water proposed within the boundaries of the proposed city are necessary for Whale Pass to provide essential municipal services.

-The boundaries for the proposed City of Whale Pass do not contain enclaves and are contiguous.
-Commerce finds that the boundaries of the proposed city do not fit the definition of "region" because those boundaries do not constitute an area, or contain multiple communities that share common attributes.
+Under 3 AAC 110.040(b)(2), staff finds that the boundaries of the proposed city do not include entire geographical or unpopulated areas.
+The proposed boundaries do not fit the definition of "region" because those boundaries do not constitute an area, or contain multiple communities that share common attributes.
 The boundaries do not include an entire regional educational attendance area, state house election district, organized borough, or model borough.

-Commerce finds that the expanded boundaries of the proposed city do not meet the definition of "area" because they do not describe a borough.
-As stated above, the boundaries are of a size suitable for a city and specifically for the proposed city of Whale Pass.
+Staff finds that the expanded boundaries of the proposed city do not meet the definition of "area" because they do not describe a borough.
+As stated above, the boundaries are on a scale suitable for the proposed city of Whale Pass.